Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Burst Mode!**
 •	Optimized Burst rotation based on customized SimC APL simulations and experience

+**Auto Target!**
+•	Makes youre your targeting a player, not a pet, mirror image etc!
+•	If there's a Totem, all you have to do is press tab and it will skip the unecessary things to find the totem, Arcane Shot it then target an enemy again!
+•	If there's a Wildseed, all you have to do is press tab and it will skip the unecessary things to find the Wildseed!

+**Opener!**
+• Not quite sure what to do when sitting in Camouflage?
+Well, pop a Binding Shot then press the Opener toggle.
+I recommend you're already in Burst mode to see some crazy action!

 **Trinket Support!**
 •	DPS trinkets when you're Bursting, HP trinket when you're low